 Small experiences like receiving a free coffee for placing a lure by the coffee shop, or being handed a bottle of water by a Good Samaritan who didn’t want to see players becoming dehydrated in the Arizona summer heat, have been uplifting for me.
 With all of the bad that seems to be happening in the world lately, it’s nice to be able to connect with so many people organically over something so simple and innocent.
 In a time when looking at your phone in public is seen as being antisocial or unengaged with the world around you, it’s refreshing to see the world accepting this creative use of technology in such a new and unique way.

-Taylor Lineberger is a graphic designer at Impress Labs, and a Pokémon GO aficionado.
+Taylor Lineberger is a graphic designer at Kiterocket, and a Pokémon GO aficionado.
 Her dog, Captain, enjoys accompanying her on her hunts for new and rare species of Pokémon.